horizontalsystems/blockchain-crypto-guides/fundamentals/1-cryptocurrency-basics.md

 - user doesn't have to trust anyone
 - user doesn't need permission to participate
-- user has an unconditional control over the assets
+- user has an unconditional control over assets
-- data is permanent and unchangeable
+- blockchain records are unchangeable

 Blockchain technology can potentially be applied to anything where notions like trust, censorship-resistance and immutability are essential.
-Think, notary services, financial instruments and so on.
+Think notary services, elections and so on.

 At the time being, a lot of financial and legal agencies exist to enforce things that can be enforced by a blockchain in impartial manner.
 Should the blockchain technology continue to grow these services are likely to be automated and ported over to a blockchain.